 The programme offers a combination master of business administration subjects and broader modules in economics and management.
 Through modules looking at global economics and strategic management, globalisation, society & culture, the programme will enable students to further develop their deeper knowledge of business management and administration.

-The specialisation in Human Resource Management specifically looks at the relationship of human resource management from a strategic perspective, and in combination with the concept that leadership plays and important role.
+The specialisation in Human Resource Management specifically looks human resource management from a strategic perspective, and in combination with the concept that leadership plays and important role.